AI-Hypercomputer/cloud-diagnostics-xprof/README.md

 ##### Manual profile capture
 Users can trigger profile capture on target hosts using capture command.

+###### GCE

 * For jax, SDK requires tensorboard_plugin_profile package and the same must be available on target VMs.
+> Note: xprofiler uses gsutil to move files to GCS bucket from target VM.
+VMs must have gcloud pre-installed.

 ```bash
 # Trigger capture profile